ArumallaYasaswi/Todo/README.md

 Write clear and concise code with comments explaining the logic.
 Provide a README.md file with instructions on how to run the application locally.

+Bonus:
+● Implement pagination for the GET /todos/ endpoint.